-In FY 2022, Bureau staff, under maximum telework guidelines and travel restrictions, attended virtual trainings offered by organizations external to the Bureau.
-The Bureau also provided annual internal trainings.
-Disability program staff received the following targeted training: § Employer Assistance and Resource Network (EARN) on Disability Inclusion sessions via webinars offered throughout the year on multiple disability services and program topics. § Federal Dispute Resolution (FDR) training, which included various sessions on reasonable accommodation-related issues and case law updates along with panel discussions. § EEOC's EXCEL Training Conference.
+During FY 2023, the CFPB pivoted to a new hybrid workforce in accordance with the CFPB Next collective bargaining agreement article.
+CFPB staff, under the new hybrid workforce, attended virtual trainings offered by organizations external to the CFPB.
+Disability program staff offered a pilot training for Mental Health First Aid training in order expand our staff's understanding of invisible disabilities and to further equip staff with the proper tools and knowledge to assist CFPB employees that may experience a mental health crisis.
+This training will be offered CFPB-wide during FY 2024.
+The CFPB also provided annual internal trainings.
+Disability program staff received the following targeted training: • Employer Assistance and Resource Network (EARN) on Disability Inclusion sessions via webinars offered throughout the year on multiple disability services and program topics. • Federal Dispute Resolution (FDR) training, which included various sessions on reasonable accommodation-related issues and case law updates along with panel discussions. • EEOC's EXCEL Training Conference.
 Other training and events staff attended included: EEOC/Federal Exchange on Employment and Disability (FEED) training, Small Agency 501 Affirmative Action Regulation Working Group sessions, and the DVAAP Forum and Overview.